mariodavid/mariodavid.github.io/_drafts/jax-docker-article.md

 description: "In this article "
 ---

 Docker is omnipresent in the media and the tech industriy for the last few years.
-Just recently ThoughtWorks encourages to *adopt* Docker in it's [technology radar](https://www.thoughtworks.com/radar/platforms/docker).
+Just recently ThoughtWorks encourages to *adopt* Docker in it's [technology radar](https://www.thoughtworks.com/radar/platforms/docker) (Apr.
+2016).
 This is due to very good reasons.
 But when hearing about it, one could assume that this piece of technology is mostly relevant for environments with *Microservices*, *Continous Delivery* or *DevOps* inplace.
 This article will try to show that this is a false assumption.
 The use cases for Docker are much broader and even in a non-cutting edge environment it can be either benefitial for Development or Operations or both.

-In this article a Docker installation with a fairly classical monolithic Java web application in a tomcat server will be created.
-Additionally a relational database will be used as the datastore.
+In this article a Docker installation will be created that has a fairly classical architecture: a monolithic Java web application in a tomcat server with a relational database as the datastore.
 Before going into the details, there will be a high-level overview on the benefits and the idea behind Docker.

 <!-- more -->